 As a Business+ brokerage admin, you can upload your own custom logo into dotloop for use on your document templates.
 Your uploaded logo appears in logo placeholders on documents in your association library or can be manually added to any document in the Templates section.
 Follow the steps in this article to learn how to upload your logo and add your logo to documents, as well as some helpful ways to size your logos correctly.

-The most important thing to note here is that your logo must match the size of the logo placeholder.
-On your own document templates you can resize these placeholders, but on association documents, these placeholders will all be a single, pre-determined size.
-You can find the size of this placeholder by opened the document and noting the size as shown below.
-The placeholder will show you the size of the width, followed by the height, and denoted in pixels.
+The most important thing to note before you begin is your logo must match the size of the logo placeholder.
+On your own document templates, you can resize these placeholders, but on association documents, these placeholders will all be a single, predetermined size.
+You can find the size of this placeholder by opening the document and noting the size as shown below.
+Logo placeholders show the size of the width, followed by the height, and is denoted in pixels.

-This will open up a window that will allow you to navgiate your computer for your logo image file.
-Select the file and choose to Open.
+This opens a window that allows you to choose a logo image file from your computer.
+Select the file and click Open.

 The second option is to click on the field, then at the top of the page under MORE... > ADVANCED you can open the Advanced options window to manually enter the dimensions of the field.

-It's important to note that the logo placeholder will insert the logo that matches the size of the placeholder, so, if your logo is 100x100 pixels, you will want to place a logo placeholder that is also 100x100 pixels.
+It's important to note that the logo placeholder will insert the logo file that matches the size of the placeholder.
+So, if your logo is 100x100 pixels, you must place a logo placeholder that is also 100x100 pixels.

-As we have noted in the previous steps, it is important that your logos match the size of the logo placehodlers on your document templates.
-For documents that you have placed these placeholders on, you can resize the placeholder itself to match the size of your logo, but if the document is one provided by your association, you will not be able to resize the logo placeholder.
-In these instances it will be beneficial to resize your logo itself.
+As we have noted in the previous steps, it is important that your logos match the size of the logo placeholders on your document templates.
+For documents you have manually added these placeholders to, you can resize the placeholder itself to match the size of your logo.
+If the document is one provided by your association, you will not be able to resize the logo placeholder.
+In these instances it will be beneficial to resize your logo image file.
 Here are some quick videos showing you how to resize your logo based on your operating system: